This post may include affiliate links; for details, see our disclosure policy.

 Here’s the secret to creamy, not-too stringy Instant Pot mashed sweet potatoes!
 This healthy side dish is totally hands off in a pressure cooker.
 (Vegan variation included.)

 The best way to make mashed sweet potatoes?
 In a pressure cooker!
-Alex and I have cracked the code to the best Instant Pot mashed sweet potatoes.
+We’ve cracked the code to the best Instant Pot mashed sweet potatoes.
 Not only are they easy and hands off, they have the perfect fluffy texture.
-What we love about this healthy side dish is that it’s super customizable.
+What we love about this healthy sweet potato recipe is that it’s super customizable.
 Make it for entertaining as a Thanksgiving side dish, or for a dinner party alongside meatloaf or cozy meatballs.
 It works with just about anything!
 (Heck, we even eat leftovers as a snack with a spoon.)
 It’s family-sized so there’s enough for everyone.

 Wanna go classic?
 Try our Instant Pot Mashed Potatoes.